maboerg/Closed-chains-of-polygons/README.md

 - Can we proceed to more neighbouring vertices lying in the interior?
 - How far can we proceed?

-We introduced the number of neighbouring vertices of each polygon lying in the interior of the chain (in figures 1, 2, this number is `2`; in figure 3 this number is `3` resp. `4`).
-If we ignore the vertices where two polygons meet we reduce this number by `2`.
-The reduced number will be denoted by `n`.
-It is the number of "free" inner neighbouring vertices of each polygon.
-For another definition of `n` we describe the interior of the chain as "star" with `n` "points" (identical to the number of polygons); then neighbouring points lie `n` vertices apart.
+We introduced the number of neighbouring vertices of each polygon lying in the interior of the chain (in figures 1, 2, this number is&nbsp; $2~$;&nbsp; in figure 3 this number is&nbsp; $3~$ resp.&nbsp; $4~$).&nbsp; If we ignore the vertices where two polygons meet we reduce this number by&nbsp; $2~$.&nbsp; The reduced number will be denoted by&nbsp; $n~$.&nbsp; It is the number of "free" inner neighbouring vertices of each polygon.
+For another definition of $n$ we describe the interior of the chain as "star" with $n$ "points" (identical to the number of polygons); then neighbouring points lie $n$ vertices apart.

-Now we have a parameter `n` establishing a system of chains.
+Now we have a parameter $n$ establishing a system of chains.

 - `n = 0`&nbsp;&nbsp;&nbsp;&nbsp;see three examples in figures 1, 2
 - `n = 1`&nbsp;&nbsp;&nbsp;&nbsp;see an example in figure 3 left